 Four Year Plan

-Part of the essence of the four-year plan was discussed in the Philosophy section.
-The idea is for each athlete to achieve maximal improvement over the extent their career.
+The essence of the four-year plan is for each team member to achieve maximal improvement/development over the extent their career.
 To achieve this, the focus of the frosh and sophomore seasons will be on establishing a solid foundation of strength, an increased capacity for event-specific work, and fundamental technique.
-The focus will progress to speed, intensity, and the execution of advanced technical elements through the junior and senior years.
+The focus will progress to speed, intensity, and the execution of advanced elements through the junior and senior years.
 Peaking phases of your training require a significant reduction in workload and increase in intensity to sharpen your body (and mind) for the highest level of athletic achievement.
 This process is not particularly compatible with developing fundamentals, but is well suited for advanced training.
 Therefore, the peaking phases in your annual plan may be longer in your senior and junior seasons as compared to those in your frosh and sophomore years.

-In the junior year, most athletes will follow a two peak training program—one for the Indoor Championships and one for the Outdoor Championships.
-Distance athletes will have a third peak in Cross Country.
-At this point in your career, we expect a sufficient level of mastery of the fundamental techniques and sufficient strength and endurance base to allow for several weeks of your training program to be geared towards high level peaking.
-The premium will be on advanced technical gains and speed development.
+In the junior year, we capitalize on the foundations built previously and work to increase capacity for training at higher intensities.
+At this point in your career, we expect a sufficient level of mastery of fundamental techniques and a sufficient strength and endurance base to allow for several weeks of your training program to be geared towards high level peaking.
+Technical development is focused on improving consistency at higher intensities.

-Athletes projected for Nationals will start their peaking phases later in the season to set up the best possible performances at the Championships.
-Younger athletes and “surprises” will have their training modified to extend their peaks through the Championships.
+Athletes projected for Nationals will start their peaking phases later in the season to set up the best possible performances at those Championships.
+Younger athletes and “surprises” will have their training modified to extend their peaks through the Nationals.